tsykoduk/greg.nokes.name/_posts/2006-12-01-polymorphic-associations-in-rails.md

 </tr></table>

-<p>This is how we tell rails that a person could <em>have many</em> addresses, Rails would expect to find a column called person_id in the addresses table.
+This is how we tell rails that a person could <em>have many</em> addresses, Rails would expect to find a column called person_id in the addresses table.
 However, there is not a column called person_id, as the address model does not belong to an person.
 Addresses belong to owners.
-How do we tell Rails that it should find all of the addresses for owner type 'person' where the id is what ever the id number is?</p>
+How do we tell Rails that it should find all of the addresses for owner type 'person' where the id is what ever the id number is?

-<p>Well, Rails has a way.
-Imagine that.</p>
+Well, Rails has a way.
+Imagine that.

 <table class="CodeRay"><tr>